 Ms. Wartner’s experience includes all aspects of family business and wealth transition planning, estate planning and probate administration, including preparation of wills and trusts and the preparation and filing of federal estate and gift tax returns.
 She has assisted numerous individuals in developing sophisticated plans designed to accomplish family goals, minimize estate taxes, and facilitate the transition of family capital, including buy/sell arrangements, wealth transfer and freeze transactions, and extensive philanthropic planning.
 In addition, she has experience in administering charitable entities, including, private foundations and public charities.

-Ms. Wartner is a member of the Family Firm Institute, Attorneys for Family-Held Enterprises, where she serves on the Board of Directors and is Co-Chair of the Programs Committee.
+Ms. Wartner is a member of the Family Firm Institute as well as the Attorneys for Family-Held Enterprises, where she currently serves as the Vice President, is on the Board of Directors and is Chair of the Programs Committee.
 She is also a member of the Fiduciary Law Section of the Georgia Bar Association, the Atlanta Estate Planning Council and the Philanthropic Advisors Leadership Institute.
-She is a frequent presenter and writer on estate planning, family wealth issues, and end of life care planning.
+She is a frequent presenter and writer on estate planning, family wealth issues, and end-of-life care planning.

 Prior to joining Smith, Gambrell & Russell in 1998, she was an attorney with the Nashville law firm of Bass, Berry & Sims and a shareholder with the Cincinnati law firm of Santen & Hughes.